pkra/peterkrautzberger.org/future-mathml2.md

 ## Where could we go instead?

+The fact that browser vendors do not implement MathML says virtually nothing about MathML because they and their developers barely know the spec or anything about mathematical layout.
+And that's ok.

-The fact that browser vendors don't give a damn does not mean in any way that I'm giving up on MathML, let alone math and science notation on the web.
+So there's no reason to give up on MathML, let alone math and science notation on the web.
 Because something has not changed: it's still the best markup for math on the web.

-But it means we have to shift our perspective and think about how MathML can help
+What it does mean is that we have to rethink how to do mathematical layout and how to expose the powerful underlying format that is MathML.